permitio/fastapi_websocket_pubsub/README.md

     - Based on [FAST-API](https://github.com/tiangolo/fastapi): enjoy all the benefits of a full ASGI platform, including Async-io and dependency injections (for example to authenticate connections)

-    - Based on [Pydnatic](https://pydantic-docs.helpmanual.io/): easily serialize structured data as part of RPC requests and responses (see 'tests/basic_rpc_test.py :: test_structured_response' for an example)
+    - Based on [Pydnatic](https://pydantic-docs.helpmanual.io/): easily serialize structured data as part of RPC requests and responses.
+Simply Pass Pydantic data models as PubSub published data to have it available as part of an event.

 - Client :
     - Based on [Tenacity](https://tenacity.readthedocs.io/en/latest/index.html): allowing configurable retries to keep to connection alive